NotBrianZach/bza/README.md

 - cosine similarity (or similar metrics) on book pages vector array option to get relevant context
 - multiplayer repls? (idk websocket or something)
-- categorize query types (other than just summarize/non summarize) and allow for loop and stack creation within repl itself?
+- categorize query types (other than just summarize/non summarize) and allow for loop and prompt stack creation within repl itself?

 ## Design Decisions